dustinturp/STLCallsToService/README.md

+# Description

-This data is gathered from  the [STLPD](http://www.slmpd.org/Crimereports.shtml) website and combined into single years
+[STLPD](http://www.slmpd.org/Crimereports.shtml) monthly reports combined into single year reports.

+The included python script can be used to merge all data into a single csv file.

 CRS info: EPSG:102696, NAD_1983_StatePlane_Missouri_East_FIPS_2401_Feet
 encoding: utf-8

 # Summary of calls to service